ValYouW/tflite-win-c/README.md

 # tflite-win-c
-This is a demo project on using TensorFlow Lite C API on windows with Visual Studio C++.
+This is an object detection demo project using TensorFlow Lite C API on windows with Visual Studio C++.

 # Setup
 ## OpenCV